Andrei0872/my-dev-notes/articles/ngrx/ngrx-effects.md

 });
 ```

-after `ScannedActionsSubject` emits, that same action will be _eventually intercepted_ by the effects.
+after `ScannedActionsSubject` emits, that same action will _eventually_ be _intercepted_ by the effects.

 ### `ofType`